 Special Topics in Mathematics

-Prerequisites: Minimum grade of B- in a 300-level Math course and permission of the department.
+Prerequisites: A minimum grade of B- in a 300-level MATH course and consent of the department.

 Advanced Independent Study in Mathematics